gravitational/teleport/rfd/0035-aws-node-join.md

 2. The IAM role of the Auth server needs permissions to `sts:AssumeRole` for the ARN of every foreign IAM role from step 1.
 These ARNs will need to be configured in the `aws_role` field of the AWS join token.

+#### Cloud Support

+The design described above is not ideal for Teleport Cloud, as the auth server would need permissions to access customer AWS accounts to check that the instance is currently running.

+To make this work, we could create a new type of teleport agent that the client would run on their own infrastructure, similar to app and db access.
+The customer would need to configure the `ec2:DescribeInstances` permissions for that agent only.
+In order to check that the joining instance is currently running, the Auth server would delegate the `ec2:DescribeInstances` call to the agent running in the customer's account.

 ### IAM Method